Skill Demand Index

 Which roles need Excel Proficiency most:

-Other positions drive 40% of demand.
-Project Management and Sales also frequently list Excel Proficiency as a requirement.
-Skills commonly paired with Excel Proficiency include Analytical Skills and Bachelor's Degree.
+Other positions drive 42% of demand.
+Project Management and Marketing also frequently list Excel Proficiency as a requirement.
+Skills commonly paired with Excel Proficiency include Bachelor's Degree and Analytical Skills.

 Depth Level Distribution